kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/08 - News overload and the case for mystery/08 - News overload and the case for mystery.md

 If this is actually affecting people’s mental health (which I doubt), we should probably control the way that it changes our moods, and not control how much of it we take in (unless we want to).

+For example, if we see bad news - we should be thinking “Why are only a few of these stories on the news?” and not “Awwww… that’s sad”.

 I feel like social media isn’t the problem here - people are.